whosonfirst/go-rasterzen/README.md

 Specifically:

-* This currently returns SVG tiles (and not actual raster tiles)
 * MVT tiles are not being cropped properly
 * The source MVT tiles are not being cached
 * There is no styling beyond block outlines with transparent fills